digitallawyer/openlegaldictionary/_definitions/desire.md

 ---
 title: Desire
 permalink: "/definitions/desire.html"
-body: This term, used ln a will ln re-lation to the management and distribution of property, has been Interpreted by the courts with different shades of meaning, varying from the mere expression of a preference to a positive command.'
+body: This term, used in a will in re-lation to the management and distribution of property, has been Interpreted by the courts with different shades of meaning, varying from the mere expression of a preference to a positive command.'
 See McMurry v.
   Stanley, 69 Tex.
 227, 6 S. W. 412; Stewart v.
 Stewart, .61 N. J. Eq.
 25, 47 Atl.